 - Make it part of your business process: 70% of consumers say they’ll leave a review if asked.
 So, this boils down to making feedback a part of your business process – either by training your team to ask for feedback when they’re engaging with customers or by automating the process to collect feedback through emails, links, and more.
 Consumers want to let you know what they think – so give them the outlet!

 - Don’t get down if you get a bad review: It happens to the best of businesses!
 When you get a negative review, take it as constructive criticism and look for ways to improve as you go.
 We have some tips for responding to negative reviews here to help you out, too.

 - Reward your customers: I’m not saying to reward them for giving you reviews – because that’s bad.
 But, you can reward loyal customers with programs, discounts, and more to encourage repeat business and that word-of-mouth that helps with social proof.

 Whether we like it or not, online reviews and social media feedback have become part of the culture of social proof.
-With the right business processes and strategy, you can make sure you like what people are saying about your business and use it to attract more customers.
+With the right reputation management processes and strategy, you can make sure you like what people are saying about your business and use it to attract more customers.
 Learn how LOCALiQ can help you with that here.